VideoLAN

 VideoLAN is a non-profit organization which develops software for playing video and other media formats.
 It originally developed two programs for media streaming, VideoLAN Client (VLC) and VideoLAN Server (VLS), but most of the features of VLS have been incorporated into VLC, with the result renamed VLC media player.

-The VideoLAN project began as a student endeavor at École Centrale Paris (France), but after releasing the software under the free software/open source GNU General Public License, the project is now multinational with a development team spanning 40 nations.
+The VideoLAN project began as a student endeavor at École Centrale Paris in France, but after the software was released under the free and open source GNU General Public License, the project is now multinational with a development team spanning 40 nations.
 The project has been completely separated from École Centrale Paris since 2009 when it was constituted as a non-profit organization.

-The current President of the VideoLAN non-profit organization is Jean-Baptiste Kempf, who is also one of the project's developers.
+The current president of the VideoLAN non-profit organization is Jean-Baptiste Kempf, who is also one of the project's developers.

 Projects

 VLC

 VLC (standing for VideoLAN Client) is a portable multimedia player, encoder, and streamer supporting many audio and video codecs and file formats as well as DVDs, VCDs, and various streaming protocols.
 It is able to stream over networks and to transcode multimedia files and save them into various formats.
 It is one of the most platform-independent players available, with versions for Microsoft Windows, Mac OS X, iOS, Android, Windows Phone, Linux, BeOS, BSD, Solaris, ChromeOS, and is widely used with over 4.2 billion downloads as of October 2022.